ecmwf/climetlab/docs/firststeps.rst

 .. image:: _static/example-plots/test-netcdf-plot.svg
   :width: 100%

-If you don't know already, NetCDF is another commonly used data format for transporting scientific data.
+If you don't know already, NetCDF_ is another commonly used data format for transporting scientific data.

-In this case, *CliMetLab* not only downloaded the file specified by the url, but it also saved it in the
-:ref:`default caching location <caching>` on your filesystem.

 So, we have downloaded and plotted scientific weather data, can we convert this data to work with our favorite Data Science library? ``Pandas``,